gabrielsoldani/luagrapheme/doc/api-reference.md

 #### Returns

 An integer representing the starting index of the first sentence after `start`.
 If there are no more sentences, returns `nil`.

-### <a name="luagrapheme.sentences.iter"></a>`sentences.iter(s, start)`
+### <a name="luagrapheme.sentences.iter">`sentences.iter(s, start)`</a>

 Creates an iterator that returns the start and end indices of each [sentence] in the given string on each iteration.

 #### Parameters